top of page

 What is a Classic mouthpiece?

-Monette mouthpieces that were made in the 1980s and 1990s, before Prana mouthpieces came to be had an internal configuration that we now refer to as 'Classic.'
+Monette mouthpieces that were made in the 1980s and 1990s, before Prana mouthpieces came to be, had an internal configuration that we now refer to as 'Classic.'
 Compared to a Prana mouthpiece, or the most modern Prana-style mouthpieces called Unity mouthpieces, a Classic mouthpiece will respond a bit more like a non-Monette mouthpiece.
 This means that Classic mouthpieces can feel very forgiving for players who are new to Monette equipment, and whose physical approach and ingrained compensation habits have been adapted to the response characteristics of conventional mouthpieces.
 Players who want the best mouthpieces we make, and who want to play with a neutral physical approach free from excess tension and other compensation habits, will want a Unity or Prana mouthpiece.
 But some players will feel more comfortable with the Classic configuration, especially if they struggle to let go of old habits.

 What is a Prana mouthpiece?